 Later, I worked for MCI, the first mobile operator of Iran.
 And after that, for the local branch of Gemalto, an American/French company, where I had two local managers in Tehran, and one in Dubai.

 During those years, I witnessed a few horrible things too.
 For example, once someone stole the whole database of NOCR (National Organization for Civil Registry)!
 Names, photos, addresses, phone numbers, everything!
-When I reported that guy to my manager, I was told by the CEO that suddenly I had to give them a signed blank promissory note for an amount equal to 100 times my monthly salary! of course, I refused and walked out.
-Later, I realized that the CEO was related to a senior executive at MCI; a guy who any believed had been given that position because of perceived intelligence connections rather than merit, as he appeared largely incompetent.
+When I reported that guy to my manager, I was told by the CEO, Armin N 6, that suddenly I had to give them a signed blank promissory note for an amount equal to 100 times my monthly salary! of course, I refused and walked out.
+Later, I realized that the CEO was related to a senior executive at MCI; a guy, with the same family name, who was believed by most there that had been given that position because of perceived intelligence connections rather than merit, as he appeared largely incompetent.
 He was also associated with some other individuals widely suspected of having Ahmadinejad-related intelligence ties.
-I guess that's why they gave such a young CEO critical projects like NOCR or another one related to the oil industry and National ID.
+I guess that's why they gave such a young CEO critical projects like NOCR or another one related to the oil/gas industry and National ID.
 Interestingly, later, all were compromised.
-I donno why no one was even interested to listen and why they allowed such infiltrators such high levels of access.
+I don't know why no one was even interested to listen; and why they were given high levels of access to the whole country's data!

 How was it to live in Iran?